What Do These Words Mean?

 As I read and re-read these faith statements, several things stood out for me, which I’d like to share using the words of the confirmands themselves.
 The first is that these precious young people are coming of age in a particularly challenging time.
 It’s impossible to overstate the consequences of the pandemic on their lives.
 Some have had Covid themselves; they’ve experienced Zoom classrooms and cancelled field trips, mask mandate and vaccination controversies and quarantine.
 Pervasive gun violence and mass shootings have shaped their young lives; they know what it is to have lockdowns and active shooter drills.
 Some of them participated in peaceful demonstrations for racial reckoning and justice.
 They have grown up with social media and are savvy about its potential for both benefit and harm.
 Some have already been touched by the death of a close family member, parental divorce, mental health issues; and every single one of them came to the confirmation journey with questions.

 But even if you weren’t a mentor or a prayer partner, don’t ever underestimate your role in creating a community of caring and acceptance, where faith can be tended.
 How are you doing?
 Well, listen:

 It’s clear that Central nurtures people of all ages by holding space for their questions, doubts, and unorthodox viewpoints.
-In the final analysis, what could provide more fertile ground for faith than a community less concerned about people knowing the “right beliefs” and more concerned about people knowing their essential goodness and how beloved they are by God — demonstrated through love and acceptance by God’s people?
+In the final analysis, what could provide more fertile ground for faith than a community less concerned about people knowing the “right beliefs” and more concerned about people knowing their essential goodness and how beloved they are by God–demonstrated through love and acceptance by God’s people?
 Keep up the good work.
-And when Emma contacts you to be a mentor or prayer partner, please say yes.
+And when you’re asked to be a mentor or prayer partner, please say yes.

 To what did these young people set their hearts?
 This: